LennaHammer/English/EVP/out/words_adjective.md

 ## 622. political ## adjective
 /pəˈlɪt̬.ɪ.kəl/
 [B1]relating to politics
-- political leaders/parties
+- political `leaders/parties`
-- Education is back at the top of the political agenda.
+- Education is back at the top of the political `agenda`.

 ## 623. positive ## adjective
 /ˈpɑz.ət̬.ɪv/ HAPPY
 [B1]feeling enthusiastic and happy about your life and your future
-- a positive attitude
+- a positive `attitude`
 - I'm feeling much more positive about things now.
-- We showed people samples of the product and got a very positive reaction/response.
+- We showed people samples of the product and got a very positive `reaction/response`.

 ## 624. possessive ## adjective
 /pəˈzes.ɪv/ GRAMMAR